You don’t have to do anything but show up.

 Getting better acquainted looks like this.

-Jaya Kula Foundations is a three-day immersion for people who want a more thorough introduction to direct realization view and practice.
+Jaya Kula Foundations is a four-day immersion for people who want a more thorough introduction to direct realization view and practice.
 Students who take Foundations come away with a clear idea of what direct realization practice is; what Trika Shaivism has to say about reality, human life and cosmology; and a complete practice that includes mantra, meditation, kriya yoga, hatha yoga and Ayurvedic self-care.
 Foundations is generally offered three times a year, twice in Portland, Maine and once in Portland, Oregon.

 In addition to weekly satsangs and Jaya Kula Foundations, there are dozens of other special teachings each year.
 These give you a wide range of practical tools to enhance your health, relationships with others and seated spiritual practice.